sumanbasnetdev2025-gif/pdftools-app/README.md

 # PDFMaster 🔴

 A full-featured PDF toolkit built with **Next.js 14**, **Tailwind CSS**, and **shadcn/ui**.
-Inspired by iLovePDF — merge, split, compress, convert, watermark, sign, and more.
+Inspired by iLovePDF — merge, split, compress, convert, watermark, sign and more.

 ---